English Literature and Archaeology (BA)

 The Joint Honours degree in English Literature and Archaeology provides you with the opportunity of specialising in two university honours subjects.

-The Joint Honours degree in English Literature and Archaeology provides you with the opportunity of specialising in two university honours subjects.
-Many students find joint honours both stimulating and rewarding as they observe both similarities and differences in the two subjects.
+The joint honours degree in English Literature and Archaeology provides you with the opportunity of specialising in two university honours subjects.
+Many students find joint honours both stimulating and rewarding as they observe both similarities and differences between the two subjects.

-English Literature at Cardiff offers access to the whole span of English literature, from the Anglo-Saxon period to the twenty-first century.
-Nor is the curriculum restricted to the printed word: we are intrigued by the connections between literature and film, art, music, history, language, and popular culture, and our teaching reflects these interests.
+English literature at Cardiff offers access to the whole span of English literature, from the Anglo-Saxon period to the 21st century.
+Nor is the curriculum restricted to the printed word – we are intrigued by the connections between literature and film, art, music, history, language, and popular culture, and our teaching reflects these interests.

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.
 The School of English, Communication and Philosophy typically has 350 places available.|

 |Typical applications received||The School of History, Archaeology and Religion typically receives 1800 applications.
 The School of English, Communication and Philosophy typically receives 1450 applications.|